Cover Photo: Sunrise At Caldwell Community College In Boone By Hope Thingelstad

-As running back for Appalachian State University's football team, Camerun Peoples has spent the past four years getting to know and love the Boone area.
-While he's not on the gridiron driving the ball towards the end zone, Cam is driving on the Blue Ridge Parkway, recovering at a scenic overlook, exploring an awesome waterfall spot, and sampling the delicious local cuisine.
+As the former Running Back for Appalachian State University's football team, Camerun Peoples spent four years getting to know and love the Boone area.
+When he wasn't on the gridiron driving the ball toward the end zone, Cam was driving on the Blue Ridge Parkway, recovering at a scenic overlook, exploring an awesome waterfall spot, and sampling the delicious local cuisine.
 Read more about Camerun's favorite hidden gems in his exclusive interview with Explore Boone below.

 If you’re up early enough to catch the sunrise, you’re in for a treat.
 Where’s the best place to catch a sunrise in Boone?